-STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant as the applicant is providing an amenity area that is 10% of the office area and is more appropriate considering the needed size of the warehouse.
+STAFF: The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant as the applicant is providing the largest amenity area possible (7,200 square feet) while maximizing warehouse space.

 (d) Either:

 (i) The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect); OR (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.